pgroenbaek/drone-kubectl-helm3/README.md

 kubectl config view -o jsonpath='{range .clusters[*]}{.name}{"\t"}{.cluster.server}{"\n"}{end}'
 ```

-If the service account name is `deploy`, you would have a secret named `deploy-token-xxxx` (xxxx is some random characters).
+If the service account name is `deploy`, you would now have a secret named `deploy-token-xxxx` (xxxx is some random characters).

 You can get your token and certificate by using the following commands: